-Check reservoir fluid level prior to using the trailer.
+Check fluid level prior to using the trailer.
+The master cylinder is normally located on the tongue of the trailer.

-Check with your dealer for the type of fluid used in the brake system.
+The fluid level must maintained at full mark on reservoir.
+Check with your dealer for the type of brake fluid used in the brake system.